Qumulo/docs/supermicro.md

 #### Firmware
 Don't update your node firmware unless a Qumulo representative instructs you to perform an update.

+#### USB Drive Boot Priority
+Supermicro All-NVMe nodes don't have the option to always boot from a USB drive if one is present.
+To boot from a USB drive, press **F11** when booting and select the USB drive from the menu.
+For more information, see [Running the Field Verification Tool (FVT) and Installing Qumulo Core](#running-the-field-verification-tool-fvt-and-installing-qumulo-core).

+**Note:** The setting is persistent: when you boot from a USB drive once, the node will continue boot from the USB drive.
+Remove the USB drive from the node after Qumulo Core is installed.

+#### Fast Drive Hot-Swapping
+If you remove and reinsert a drive extremely quickly (faster than one second), the baseboard management controller (BMC) does not recognize the drive and the activity LEDs do not return to their normal states.
+To resolve this issue, remove the drive, wait five seconds, and then reinsert it.

 #### Data Center Management Suite (DCMS) Licenses
 If a DCMS license isn't installed on a Supermicro All-NVMe node, the Field Verification Tool (FVT) fails, preventing you from installing Qumulo Core.
 A DCMS license from Supermicro is required for Qumulo Core to work correctly.